Yann Riche, user experience and hci research

 ACM CSCW’08, Conference on Computer Supported Collaborative Work

-IHM’07, French-Speaking Conference in Human Computer Interaction
+IHM’07-10, French-Speaking Conference in Human Computer Interaction

 ACM UIST07, Symposium on User Interface Software and Technology

-OzCHI06, Australasian Conference on Human Computer Interaction
+OzCHI06, OzCHI10, Australasian Conference on Human Computer Interaction

 Membership

-Member of the Puget Sound SIGCHI Chapter
+Puget Sound SIGCHI Chapter

-Member of the ACM SIGCHI
+ACM, ACM SIGCHI

 2010